 This will take you the detailed screen and you can fill information as you needed.
 Few points are very important which you should consider.

 - Execute test at specific Node.

 2. Regression Run repletion :

-There are various command you can give to give frequency of test execution ie. Every hour or at ever day at some specific time frame.
-You can Google the commands or I can write separate article about this if needed.
+There are various commands you can give to select the frequency of test execution ie. Every hour or at every day at some specific time frame.
+You can Google the commands or I can write a separate article about this if needed.

 3. Execute Tests from various options (batch command preferred at least in my case)

 4. Post Execution:

 Configure to send email or prepare report as NUnit/Junit repot etc.

 Once you save this job this will take you to the following screen.